 Apr 21, 2023 | CHASENBOSCOLO

-If you are involved in an accident during a ridesharing trip, you have slightly different legal options than you would after a car accident involving a private driver with a personal insurance policy.
-Let’s review how liability works and what types of compensation you can claim after getting hurt in an accident involving an Uber driver.
+Suppose you are involved in an accident during a ridesharing trip.
+In that case, you have slightly different legal options than you would after a car accident involving a private driver with a personal insurance policy.
+Let’s review how liability works and what compensation you can claim after getting hurt in an accident involving an Uber driver.

 Is Uber Liable for Accidents?

 In some cases, yes.
-You can hold Uber liable for accidents, but doing so is more complicated because different rules apply when it comes to determining insurance coverage.
+You can hold Uber liable for accidents, but doing so is more complicated because different rules apply when determining insurance coverage.
 For instance, Uber is not liable if you get hurt in an accident with an Uber driver who is not actively using the Uber app.
-When a driver logs off the Uber application, they are technically off-duty, and their personal liability insurance should cover accident-related losses.
+When drivers log off the Uber application, they are technically off-duty, and their personal liability insurance should cover accident-related losses.

 Similarly, if an Uber driver gives a passenger a ride but isn’t on duty during the ride or gives the ride privately without going through Uber, the driver is solely liable.
 Uber will not pay for any losses from such an accident, so your only option will likely be to file a claim against the driver.

-If the driver was logged into the app and waiting for a rideshare request when the accident occurred, Uber would only provide a limited amount of coverage, and only if the Uber driver’s personal coverage didn’t apply.
-If a driver lacks sufficient insurance coverage, Uber will pay for up to:
+If the driver were logged into the app and waiting for a rideshare request when the accident occurred, Uber would only provide a limited amount of coverage, and only if the Uber driver’s personal coverage didn’t apply.
+Should a driver lack sufficient insurance coverage, Uber will pay for up to:

 - $50,000 in bodily injury per person